 - Publish 10 Udemy courses — currently have 2, working on a 3rd

-- Make a consistent passive income with Udemy courses
+- Make a significant passive monthly income with Udemy courses

 - Win a web design award on awwwards.com or thefwa.com — submitted one website to awwwards so far

 - Write an eBook

 - Have 50% of my income be passive income

 - Have 1,000 Facebook Likes for Brightside Studios — help me out my clicking “like” below:

 - Speak at a TED or TEDx event

 - Send my parents on a trip of a lifetime

 - Memorize the order of a deck of shuffled cards (I can do 26 so far!)

 Keep checking back to see how I’ve been doing!